The History of the Clock

 - It’s Counterclockwise

-- The numbers where drawn from an high-definition picture
+- The numbers were drawn from an high-definition picture

-- The Hands are also drawn from the same High-def picture
+- The Hands were also drawn from the same High-def picture

 - The colors of the numbers, hands and dial match the ones from the real clock